 While you can manually transfer money once your child completes a chore, it would be nice to have an automated feature.

 While Greenlight is one solution, there are many other allowance apps on the market.
-Here is a quick look at two popular options, also with high ratings and help to improve your child's financial literacy.
+Here's a quick look at two popular options, also with high ratings and help to improve your child's financial literacy.

 If you’re wary of giving your child a debit card, FamZoo might be the solution for you.
 The company gives you a choice for setting up allowance spending, either a prepaid debit card or an “IOU” system.

-You can also set up debit cards in FamZoo similarly to Greenlight, where your kids can also receive funding from other sources, like an employer direct deposit.
+You can also set up debit cards in FamZoo, similar to Greenlight, where your kids can also receive funding from other sources, like an employer direct deposit.
 If your child has a job, this is a great option.

 FamZoo allows you to give extra funds if your kids complete certain chores.
 They also allow you to set up a matching percentage in Savings as an incentive for your kids to save more.